 2022 and Beyond

 Many restaurants, attractions and more opened in 2021 and further developments are planned for 2022 and beyond.
-Noah’s Event Venue has plans for a Wichita location in 2022 and WSU Tech’s National Institute for Culinary & Hospitality Education is in the works.
-Additionally at Wichita State University, the first academic building located on the university’s Innovation Campus is on schedule to open in time for the fall semester.
+WSU Tech’s National Institute for Culinary & Hospitality Education is in the works at Wichita State University, and the first academic building located on the university’s Innovation Campus is on schedule to open in time for the fall semester.
 It will include a behavioral research center, an analytics lab, an executive-in-residence suite, a 300-seat, state-of-the-art auditorium and more.
 The design plans also include a 300-foot pedestrian bridge, called the Promise Bridge, that will span a large pond south of the building.

 The Kansas Health Science Center, an osteopathic health center with a focus on preventative health, is underway and will bring with it another hotel.
 The center is in the accreditation stage until 2026 and will work to address physician shortages anticipated in the country.